Philosophy of Søren Kierkegaard: Kierkegaard and Schelling

 In 1841–1842, Kierkegaard attended the Berlin lectures of Friedrich Wilhelm Joseph von Schelling.
 Schelling was a critic of Georg Hegel and a professor at the University of Berlin.
 The university started a lecture series given by Schelling in order to espouse a type of positive philosophy which would be diametrically opposed to Hegelianism.
 Kierkegaard was initially delighted with Schelling.
 Before he left Copenhagen to attend Schelling's lectures in Berlin, he wrote to his friend Peter Johannes Sprang:

 At Berlin, Kierkegaard gave high praises to Schelling.
 In a journal entry made sometime around October or November 1841, Kierkegaard wrote this piece about Schelling's second lecture:

 As time went on, however, Kierkegaard, as well as many in Schelling's audience, began to become disillusioned with Schelling.
 In a particularly insulting letter about Schelling, Kierkegaard wrote to his brother, Peter Kierkegaard:

 Kierkegaard became disillusioned with Schelling partly because Schelling shifted his focus on actuality, including a discussion on quid sit [what is] and quod sit [that is], to a more mythological, psychic-type pseudo-philosophy.
 Kierkegaard's last writing about Schelling's lectures was on 4 February 1842.
-He wrote the following in 1844: